-In this version, two types of performance evaluation are allowed: Electrical and Thermal.
+In this version, for power module design two types of performance evaluation are allowed: Electrical and Thermal.
 This allows electro-thermal optimization only.
 Also, only two objectives are allowed at a time.
 In this section, electrical and thermal evaluations are set up.
+For power converter design the thermal model is the same as power module however, electrical model is different.
 The following information are required for the electrical and thermal APIs:

-a) Electrical Setup
+a) Electrical Setup for Power Module

-This section should start with keyword "Electrical Setup:" and end with keyword
+This section should start with keyword "Electrical_Setup:" and end with keyword module design, PEEE is used for Parasitic calculation and FastHenry is used for 3D power module design.

-"End Electrical Setup."
+"End_Electrical_Setup."
 In between these two lines following information are required:

-1. Measure_Name: Put an arbitrary name for electrical measurement.

-2. Model_Type: Use either of the two options: PowerSynthPEEC or FastHenry.
+- 1. Measure_Name: Put an arbitrary name for electrical measurement. - 2.
+Model_Type: Use either of the two options: Parasitic for module or Efficiency for converter.
+In 2D power

-3. Measure_Type: Two options: 1.
+- 4. Module Type: The type of module that user want to design such as HB. - 5.
+Measure_Type: Two options: 1.
 Inductance, 2.
 Resistance.
-Based on the user's choice please provide 0, 1 respectively.

-4. Device_Connection: The device connection setup is required to complete the loop before evaluating the loop inductance.
+Based on the user's choice please provide 0, 1 respectively. - 6.
+Device_Connection: The device connection setup is required to complete the loop before evaluating the loop inductance.
 So, this part defines connections among the pins of each device.
 For example: MOS has 3 pins: Drain, Source, and Gate.
-So, there are three options for each MOS: Column1: Drain-to-Source, Column2: Drain-to-Gate, Column3: Gate-to-Source.
+So, there are three options for each MOS:

+Column1: Drain-to-Source, Column2: Drain-to-Gate, Column3: Gate-to-Source.

 Based on your requirement for the desired loop evaluation, provide Device ID and Sequence of 0 or 1 corresponding to each column.
-For example, in the layout script if you have two MOS declared as

-D1 and D2 and you want to short the drain and source of each device, your input will be: Device Connection:
+For example, in the layout script if you have two MOS declared as D1 and D2 and you want to short the drain and source of each device, your input will be:

+Device Connection:

-D1 1,0,0
+D1 1.0.0

-D2 1,0,0
+D2 1.0.0